 What does it mean to have flat feet?

-Medically known as “pes planus” and also referred to as “fallen” or “low” arches, flat feet tend to affect about 20-25 percent of the general population.
+Medically known as “pes planus” and also referred to as “fallen” or “low” arches, flat feet tend to affect about 20-25% of the general population.
 Asians, for reasons that are unclear, are especially likely to have low arches.
 So you’re definitely not alone if you have flat feet!

-Because the arch is flattened, individuals with flat feet are more susceptible to problems like bunions, heel pain, knee pain, ankle pain, and lower area back pain.
-This is especially true for runners with flat feet because the foot arch acts as a natural shock absorber, and without it, problems throughout your drive train and core can set you back in your running.
+Because the arch is flattened, flat feet are more susceptible to problems like bunions, heel pain, ankle pain, knee pain, and lower back pain.
+Your foot’s arch is a natural shock absorber, and without it, problems throughout your drive train and core can set you back in your running.

 Although flat feet can be genetic and occur at birth, many people get flat feet over time as they get older.
 Wearing improper shoes, just getting older, suffering injuries, being obese, having diabetes, having a baby, and using improper training form are some of the reasons people can experience flat feet.